Entanglement scaling for $\lambda\phi_2^4$: Corrections

 \section{Corrections}

 The critical point depends strongly on $\lambda$ when simply using the definition in Eq.\ref{eq:continuumlimit}, which is problematic for the UV- \emph{and} IR-scaling that we hope to impose.
-This can be solved by adding corrections to $\alpha$ that make the lattice critical point $\alpha_c$ approximately constant as a function of $\lambda$.
+This can be solved by adding corrections to $\alpha$ that make the lattice critical point $\alpha_c$ approximately constant as a function of $\lambda$, so that for the newly defined $\alpha$ the critical (red) line and $\alpha_c$ line inf Fig. \ref{fig:continuumlimit} become identical.
 We provide $\alpha$ with $\lambda$-corrections parameterized as follows:

-The first two terms have been observed before, see e.g.\cite{Schaich2009,delcamp2020}, and in the appendix \ref{appendix:settingsun} we show that the mass renormalization from the two-loop setting sun diagram with the lattice regularization (\ref{eq:partitionfunction}) indeed produces terms of the form $\lambda\log\lambda/\lambda_0$.
+The first two terms have been observed before, see e.g.\cite{Schaich2009,delcamp2020}, and in the supplemental material we show that the mass renormalization from the two-loop setting sun diagram with the lattice regularization (\ref{eq:partitionfunction}) indeed produces terms of the form $\lambda\log\lambda/\lambda_0$.
 The subsequent terms in the series are simply products of the first two.
 We also expect corrections for the observables $O$, since the above described scaling properties only hold true in the limit $\lambda \to 0$ and $\alpha-\alpha_c\to 0$.
 We give the same type of corrections as we considered for $\alpha$:

 These prefactors $A_O,B_O,\dots$ can be given an $\alpha-\alpha_c$ dependence, to provide corrections to the IR behavior.
 In practice, it will only be needed to give $A_O$ a linear dependence on $\alpha-\alpha_c$, and then only for the entanglement entropy.
 This type of correction to the IR scaling can be understood as compensating for the following generic form of the power law: